Sarah-Burnett/Big-Burger/README.md

 - Booking - view booking from form/query string booking id which can be edited/deleted

 ## To do
+- Date dropdown - need to add to /booking and also there is bug with the finding id
 - Testing
 - Restaurant site to view and analyse bookings - routes and pug template started although need auth and filtering...
 - Email to confirm booking